cladiom/munich-scripts/README.md

 Useful scripts to make life in Munich less painful

-Mainly the scripts here try to automate dumb services into Push Notifications.
+Mainly the scripts here try to automate legacy services into Push Notifications.

 Available departments are:
 - [Bürgerbüro](https://www.muenchen.de/rathaus/Stadtverwaltung/Kreisverwaltungsreferat/Buergerbuero.html) (civil affairs, residence registration etc.)

 Available services are:

-- [Personalausweis/Reisepass status] (www.muenchen.de/pass)
+- [Personalausweis/Reisepass status](www.muenchen.de/pass) - You will receive an e-mail informing when it is done.

 ## Development